OPENDAP/bes/modules/dmrpp_module/data/README.md

 need to do this but since _dmr++_ files reference other files, and they do so using paths relative the BES Catalog Root the mimicry is required.

+NOTE: Examples can be run as shown from the _bes/modules/dmrpp___module/data_ directory.

 ## Building the software